-Subdivision 1.
-Infant safe sleep.
-All license holders must follow the requirements in 245A.1435.
+Subdivision 1.Subd.
+3. Infant safe sleep.
+All license holders must follow the requirements in section 245A.1435.

 Subd.
+4Subd.
 2. Monitoring sleeping newborns and infants.

-- (a) Caregivers must provide supervision as follows: - (1) Caregivers must provide direct supervision as defined in section 245J.01, subdivision 38 when a newborn or infant is placed in a crib or playpen to sleep. - (2) When a newborn or infant is placed in a crib or playpen to sleep the caregiver must conduct in-person checks every 15 minutes. - (3) Infant monitors must be used when infants are sleeping in a separate room out of the direct supervision of the primary caregiver.
+- (a) Caregivers must provide supervision as follows: directly supervise newborns once they are placed in a crib or playpen. - (1b) Caregivers must provide direct supervision as defined in section 245J.01, subdivision 38 when a newborn or infant is placed in a crib or playpen to sleep. - (2) When a newborn or infant is placed in a crib or playpen to sleep the caregiver must conduct in-person checks every 4520 minutes. once an infant has been placed in a crib or playpen. - (3c) Infant monitors must be used when infants are sleeping in a separate room out of the direct supervision of the primary caregiver.
 Caregiver personal cell phones are not permitted to be used as an infant monitor.
-When in use, infant monitors must meet the following conditions: - (i) the sound monitoring equipment must be able to pick up the sounds of all infants in the separate room; - (ii) the receiver of the sound monitoring equipment must be actively monitored by the primary provider or caregiver at all times; and - (iv) sound monitoring equipment must be checked daily prior to use to ensure it is working correctly.
-If the sound equipment is not functioning, infants must be slept in the same room as the caregiver. - (4) If music or other sounds are played in the infant sleep area, the music or other sound equipment must not be played at a loud volume that would prevent infants from being heard by the caregiver(s).
+When in use, infant monitors must meet the following conditions: - ( $\frac{1}{2}$ ) the sound monitoring equipment must be able to pick up the sounds of all infants in the separate room; - (#2) the receiver of the sound monitoring equipment must be actively monitored by the primary provider or adult caregiver at all times; and - (iv3) sound monitoring equipment must be checked daily prior to use to ensure it is working correctly.
+If the sound equipment is not functioning, infants must be slept in the same room as the caregiver.

+(4d) If music or other sounds are played in the infant sleep area, the music or other sound equipment must not be played at a loud volume that would prevent infants from being heard by the caregiver(s).
 Music or sound equipment must not be placed under a crib or within three feet of the sleeping infant.
 Music or sound equipment is not permitted in a separate sleeping room that is out of the direct supervision of the caregiver.
-If fans are used to create sound, these standards apply. - (5) The use of mirrors to view sleeping infants in separate rooms does not meet the supervision requirements.
+If fans are used to create sound, these standards apply.

+(5) The use of mirrors to view sleeping infants in separate rooms does not meet the supervision requirements.

-245J.21 Health and Safety Requirements
+245J.2119 Health Policies and Safety Requirements